How to Install Arduino IDE on Ubuntu Linux

 When you’re ready to install and use Arduino, follow the steps below:

 There are multiple ways to get Arduino installed on Ubuntu.
-You can use its office DEB packages as well as install it via Ubuntu Snaps.
+You can use its office DEB packages and install it via Ubuntu Snaps.

 Installing Arduino IDE via DEB Package